-You see, this knowing is of a different kind.
-The best English words I can come up with is realization or awakening.
+You see, this knowledge is of a different kind.
+The best English words I can come up with are realization and awakening.
 However, this realization, knowledge or call it whatever you want, does not come through the experience of the senses, but by transcending the ego and the mind.

 Awakening to the witness is a spiritual need.
 Just like we have physical and psychological needs, there is a subconscious drive or spiritual need – The need to realize the higher self.

 People trapped in materialistic aspects of life consciously choose to ignore the spiritual self.
 But since that tendency is present within them, it keeps them restless.
 They deliberately suppress their spiritual need and soothe themselves by acquiring material possessions.